-The AXES research group is part of the Chemistry Department and performs fundamental, methodological and application-oriented research involving a wide range of analytical techniques.
+The AXES research group performs fundamental, methodological and application-oriented research involving a wide range of analytical techniques.
 A recurring theme in our research is the use of state-of-the-art methods for determination of low concentration levels and/or for imaging of (one or multiple) analyte species.
 These methods are frequently (but not exclusively) applied to address environmental problems.

 The research activities of the AXES research group comprise: